- Colleges

 $2,500

-The New Mexico Student Incentive Grant is for students with substantial financial need who are attending a public college or university or tribal college.
+The New Mexico Student Incentive Grant is for students with substantial financial need who are attending a New Mexico public college or university or tribal college.
 Applicants must have completed a high school diploma or high school equivalency credential.
-Students shall contact their college for the eligibility period; apply at the eligible institution they will be attending; and contact their institution's financial aid office for application instruction.
+The grant is for a period of one year and may be renewed on an annual basis or until the student graduates with a bachelor's degree from an eligible institution.
+Students shall contact their institution's financial aid office for the deadline information, information on how to apply, and information on where or how to submit their application.
+Please visit the scholarship's website or contact the Financial Aid Division of the New Mexico Commission on Higher Education for more information.

-Vietnam Veterans' Scholarship
+New Mexico Vietnam Veterans' Scholarship

 Due: Varies